Issue-System/arch-as-code/src/test/resources/architecture/products/devspaces/documentation/context-diagram.md

 The client initiates execution requests, synchronizes filesystem changes, and gives developers a view of the execution results.

-The software developer is able to deploy one or more pods/containers in a DevSpace using a kubernetes configuration file.
+The software developer is able to deploy one or more pods/containers in a DevSpace using a kubernetes configuration file...

 The **DevSpaces server** stores the configuration of the DevSpace definitions and synchronizes changes back to the client.